notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamps.md

 ---
-title: "Timestamps"
+title: "Timestamping"
 description: "How to sign and verify artifacts in OCI-compliant registries using trusted timestamps"
 type: docs
 weight: 9
 ---

 In the X.509 Public Key Infrastructure (PKI) system, digital signatures must be generated within the certificate's validity period, as expired certificates compromise the signature's trustworthiness.
 The [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161) standard defines the internet X.509 PKI Time-Stamp Protocol (TSP), where a trusted timestamp is issued by a trusted third party acting as a Time Stamping Authority (TSA).
 These trusted timestamps extend the trust of signatures created within certificate validity, enabling successful signature verification even after certificates have expired.

 Since Notation v1.2.0 release, Notation supports for RFC 3161 compliant timestamps.
+During signing, a countersignature is added to the signature for the signing artifact, ensuring the trustworthiness of the timestamp through validation.
+However, Notation does not use trusted timestamps to verify that the signature was created before the certificate’s revocation, as the revocation time is not deterministic.
+For example, the revocation time may not coincide with the time the certificates are compromised.

 This guide describes how to sign and verify artifacts in OCI ([Open Container Initiative](https://github.com/opencontainers)) compliant registries using trusted timestamps.
 Artifacts in OCI-compliant registries can be container images or other artifacts such as Software Bill of Materials (SBOM).